Lemon balm

 Caffeine

 Caffeine is a stimulant that is commonly found in coffee, tea, and energy drinks.
-While caffeine can provide a temporary boost in energy and alertness, it can also cause side effects such as jitters, anxiety, and insomnia.
-Some people are more sensitive to caffeine than others, and may experience these side effects even with small amounts of caffeine.
+While caffeine can provide a temporary boost in energy and alertness, it can also lead to side effects such as jitters, anxiety, and insomnia.
+Some people may also experience a crash or withdrawal symptoms when the effects of caffeine wear off.

 Lemon Balm and Caffeine

-When combined with caffeine, lemon balm is believed to help reduce the negative side effects of caffeine consumption.
-Lemon balm's calming properties may help to counteract the jitteriness and anxiety that can be caused by caffeine.
-Additionally, lemon balm's antioxidant and anti-inflammatory properties may help to protect the body from the oxidative stress that can be caused by caffeine.
+When combined with caffeine, lemon balm is believed to help reduce some of the negative side effects associated with caffeine consumption.
+Lemon balm's calming properties may help to counteract the jitteriness and anxiety that can sometimes accompany caffeine intake.
+Additionally, lemon balm's antioxidant properties may help to protect the body from some of the oxidative stress caused by caffeine.

 Supplements for Caffeine